Currently, most energy generated worldwide is from burning some sort of fossil fuel like coal and natural gas.

 What’s an Electrical Generator?

-Essentially it is a reversed electric motor.
-A motor converts electrical energy into kinetic energy (rotational motion).
-But a generator converts kinetic energy (rotational movement from the turbine in our case) to electric energy.
+A generator essentially is a reversed electric motor.
+It converts kinetic energy (rotational movement from the turbine in our case) to electric energy.

 Alright, now we got the mechanics out of the way, let’s look at the fuel used to spin these devices to generate electricity.